FREQUENTLY ASKED QUESTIONS ABOUT COVID-19 AND THE WORKPLACE—GUIDANCE FOR EMPLOYERS

 Yes.
 If an employee working remotely sustains a work-related injury, he or she may be eligible for workers’ compensation benefits.
 More information about workers’ compensation can be found here: https://www.dir.ca.gov/InjuredWorkerGuidebook/InjuredWorkerGuidebook.html.

-Can employers require COVID-19 testing of employees before allowing them to work in the office?
+Can employers require COVID-19 viral testing of employees before allowing them to work in the office and require periodic testing to determine if their presence in the workplace poses a direct threat to others?

+Yes, according to current guidance from the Equal Employment Opportunity Commission (“EEOC”).
+Per the Americans with Disabilities Act (“ADA”), mandatory medical testing of employees must be “job related and consistent with business necessity.”
 Employers can choose to administer a COVID-19 viral test (to determine if an employee has an active case of COVID-19) because an individual with the virus may pose a direct threat to the health of other persons in the workplace.
-Employers should ensure such viral tests are accurate and reliable.
-In contrast, the U.S. Equal Employment Opportunity Commission (EEOC) has stated that the Americans with Disabilities Act does not allow employers to require antibody testing (which shows whether a person previously had COVID-19) before allowing employees to re-enter the workplace, because results regarding the presence of antibodies do not meet the ADA’s “job related and consistent with business necessity” standard for employee medical examinations.
+Employers should ensure such viral tests are accurate and reliable, keeping updated with CDC and FDA recommendations.
+In contrast to viral testing, the the ADA does not allow employers to require antibody testing (which shows whether a person previously had COVID-19) before allowing employees to re-enter the workplace, because results regarding the presence of antibodies do not meet the ADA’s “job related and consistent with business necessity” standard for employee medical examinations.

 How can employers screen an employee’s health each day before allowing them into the workplace?